Zorlin/torrust-docker/README.md

 You may need to run it a few times ;)

-## What just happened?

-We set up a basic Torrust instance which runs entirely in Docker and published it to the web.
-This is a very early version of the Docker tooling for Torrust but should soon support (almost) everything you'd want to do with Torrust.
-More documentation coming soon!

 ## Adding TLS/SSL support
 Once you're up and running, you should add TLS/SSL certificates to enable HTTPS.
 Luckily this is easy, thanks to Let's Encrypt.
 Run this command, replacing example@protonmail.com with an email you can receive renewal notices on, and example.com with your site.